grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/10 WebSocket/30-WebSocket-onclose.md

 excerpt: 'Set up a callback function for WebSocket connection close event.'
 ---

-Set up a callback function for a WebSocket connection `close` event.
+Set a callback function as a handler for a WebSocket connection `close` event.
-With this, you can set up the only handler for the `close` event.
 For multiple, simultaneous event handlers, use [`WebSocket.addEventHandler()`](/javascript-api/k6-experimental/websockets/websocket/websocket-addeventlistener).

 | Parameter | Type     | Description                                  |